nilostolte/nilostolte/README.md

 particular framework dependency and it can be often reused in other contexts within the same language (as in Java Android, for example) or even outside of the context of the initial language (as in other programming languages supporting vector graphics).
 This _extra work_ is seen here as the price to pay to have a highly _decoupled_ code.
-A _decoupled_ code is much easier to port and to be reused elsewehere, and most times it is simpler and esier to understand.
+A _decoupled_ code is much easier to port and to be reused elsewehere, and most times it is simpler and easier to understand.

 JavaFX is also a GUI framework now offered separately of Java Core, but it also supplies a `Path` feature, which would in normal ciscunstances be considered a quite interesting feature.
 Differently than Android's `Path` and AWT's